 On this view, God puts meanings in objects, like marbles in a jar.
 Or, a better analogy would be the jelly in a jelly donut: you can’t see the meaning just by looking.

 Actually, if you cut things open, you can’t find the meaning inside.
 It doesn’t ooze out.
 So maybe meaningfulness is more like a fluid that suffuses objects.
-If you soak a sponge cake in rum, that invisible essence pervades the desert, and you can’t specifically locate it—although you can taste it.
+If you soak a sponge cake in rum, that invisible essence pervades the dessert, and you can’t specifically locate it—although you can taste it.